Cop killed, 30 people injured in blast near Colombia bullfighting ring

-A police officer was killed and 30 other people were injured during a blast in Colombia's capital on Sunday before a bullfighting event where protests had been expected, authorities and local media reported.
+A police officer was killed and 30 other people were injured in a blast in Colombia's capital on Sunday before a bullfighting event where protests had been expected, authorities and local media reported.

-Bogotá Mayor Enrique Peñalosa described the explosion as a "criminal terrorist attack" and vowed to capture those behind it, although no additional details were immediately provided.
+Bogotá Mayor Enrique Peñalosa described the explosion as a "criminal terrorist attack" aimed at police and vowed to capture those behind it, although no additional details were immediately provided.

+Twenty-six of the wounded were officers, the district secretary for Security, Coexistence and Justice said in a statement.
+In a Twitter post from a hospital, Peñalosa said four of them lost an eye.

 The blast comes amid ongoing — and sometimes violent — protests over bullfighting in Bogotá.
 The sport was outlawed in 2012, but three years later the country's highest court ended the ban, calling bullfighting a cultural heritage.